MahmoodAbdali79/Face-anti-spoofing/README.md

 model.compile(optimizer='adam', loss='categorical_crossentropy', metrics=['accuracy'])
 ```

-## result of models on origin dataset
+## result of models on the origin dataset

-As you can see in below, the results show that our model is good on data test data.
+As you can see below, the results show that our models accuracy has been improved on the test data.

 |          Model          | HTER  |
 | :---------------------: | :---: |